astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 \identDialog

 STUDENT.
 Oh, clever.
 But what should `get_types_in_environment` be?
-Don't we have to go back and thread a list of types through our `typeof` predicate, every time we introduce a new `typeof x T ->` assumption?
+Don't we have to go back and thread a list of types through our `typeof` predicate, that we add a type `T` to every time we introduce a new `typeof x T` assumption?

 ADVISOR.
 Well, we came this far without significantly rewriting our rules, so it's a shame to do that now!
 Maybe we'll be excused to use yet another reflective predicate that does what we want?
-There is a way to get a list of all the local assumptions for the `typeof` predicate; it turns out that all the rules and connectives are normal \lamprolog terms like any other, so there's not really much magic to it.
-And those assumptions will include just the types in $\Gamma$....
+There is a way to get a list of all the local assumptions for a predicate, through the reflexive predicate `refl.assume_get`.
+It turns out that all the rules and connectives we have been using are normal \lamprolog terms like any other, so there's not really much magic to it.
+And those assumptions will include all the types in $\Gamma$....

 ```makam
 get_types_in_environment Assumptions :-